hyundonk/aws-dedicated-host-to-shared/README.md

 Runspace threads CANNOT directly write to the main thread's console.
 So to write each thread's log to the console, the script uses a queue ($outputQueue) for each thread sends logs to the queue and the main thread output logs from the queue.

+Also to avoid reaching AWS API throttling limit, each thread has random delay (0 ~ 15 sec) before calling EC2 APIs.